-1.1 That the Committee notes the performance of the Counter Fraud Partnership with Derby City Council (see Appendix 1) and the cashable and value for money savings that have been delivered in 2021-2022.
+1.1 That the Committee notes the performance of the Counter Fraud Partnership with Derby City Council (see Appendix 1) and the cashable and value for money savings that have been delivered in 2022-23 and April - November 2023.

-1.2 That the Committee approves that the Counter Fraud Partnership be continued for 2022-2023 and approves the Council's proposed Anti-Fraud and Corruption Action Plan (see Appendix 2) that directs the work of the partnership.
+1.2 That the Committee approves the Council's proposed Anti-Fraud and Corruption Action Plan (see Appendix 2) that directs the work of the partnership.